Most James Bond fans can agree that Quantum of Solace is a mediocre film, especially when it has the task of following on from Casino Royale.

 For all of you Dominic Greene fans (joke, he has no fans), I’ve got you covered.

-In Qunatum of Solace, Dominic Greene, played by Mathieu Amalric, wears the Cutler and Gross 0425s.
+In Qunatum of Solace, Dominic Greene wears the Cutler and Gross 0425s.
 They are made from thick plastic acetate, and are in the ‘brown stripe’ colour.
 He wears them in the Haiti scenes when meeting with General Medrano.

 These sunglasses are made in Italy, and come from the reputable British heritage brand ‘Cutler and Gross’, who have produced frames for other films such as the ‘Kingsman’ series, and Silence of the Lambs.